 where w is the weight of the sample.
-For W evaluation, a small fragment of the archaeological sample is saturated with distilled water, then a Sartorius MA35 moisture analyser is used to heat it for 15 minutes up to 150 °C. The weight is measured every second with an accuracy of 1 mg; when no further change in weight is detected, W ratio is displayed.
-The moisture fraction content F considers additionally the environmental history of the artefact and specifies the average fraction of the open porosity that has been actually filled with water.
-A typical value for medium-high humidity environments is F = 0.8 ± 0.2 [13].
+For an evaluation of W, a small fragment of the archaeological sample is saturated with distilled water, then a Sartorius MA35 moisture analyser is used to heat it for 15 minutes up to 150 °C. The weight is measured every second with an accuracy of 1 mg; when no further change in weight is detected, the W ratio is displayed.
+The moisture fraction content F additionally takes into account the environmental history of the artefact and specifies the average fraction of the open porosity that has actually been filled with water.
+A typical value for medium–high humidity environments is F = 0.8 ± 0.2 [13].

-The quantification of K content for the sample is obtained via ICP-OES analysis performed at the Chemistry Department of the University of Torino with a Perkin-Elmer Optima 2000 spectrometer.
-The resulting percentage by mass for Potassium (K) is then used to directly calculate the contribution to the annual dose of his radioisotope 40K, up to some multiplicative constants [13, 35].
+The quantification of potassium (K) content for the sample is obtained via ICP-OES analysis performed in the Chemistry Department of the University of Torino with a Perkin-Elmer Optima 2000 spectrometer.
+The resulting percentage by mass for K is then used to directly calculate the contribution to the annual dose of the radioisotope 40K, up to some multiplicative constants [13], [35].

 Sample pre-treatment

-Most often the sampled powder, collected with a low-speed small drill, needs a chemical treatment for the removal of carbonates and organic matter in order to avoid spurious luminescence [13, 27, 28].
-At first the procedure developed by the IRAMAT-CRP2A laboratory of Bordeaux was employed, using three different reagents: hydrochloric acid (HCl), hydrogen peroxide (H2O2) and hydrofluoric acid (HF) [15].
-In the last years, our TL laboratory has customised this procedure on the basis of application experience.
-It was verified that the use of the same reagents in higher concentration but for a shorter time provides the same results, simultaneously speeding up the method.
-Moreover, it is not always necessary to proceed with the three reagents in a sequence: depending on the expected composition of the sample and of the burial environment, one single treatment either with HCl or with H2O2 can be chosen.
-Acetic acid (CH3COOH) in concentrations between 30 and 10 % w/w can also replace hydrogen peroxide in organic matter removal.
-Considering the shorter reaction time required for this preparation, it can result as more convenient when organic matter presence is prevalent.
+Often, the sampled powder, collected with a low-speed small drill, needs a chemical treatment for the removal of carbonates and organic matter to avoid spurious luminescence [13], [27], [28].
+At first, the procedure developed by the IRAMAT-CRP2A laboratory of Bordeaux was employed, using three different reagents: hydrochloric acid (HCl), hydrogen peroxide (H2O2) and hydrofluoric acid (HF) [15].
+In recent years, our TL laboratory has customised this procedure on the basis of application experience.
+It was verified that the use of the same reagents in higher concentrations but for a shorter time provides the same results, simultaneously speeding up the method.
+Moreover, it is not always necessary to proceed with the three reagents in a sequence; depending on the expected composition of the sample and of the burial environment, one single treatment, either with HCl or with H2O2, can be chosen.
+Acetic acid (CH3COOH) in concentrations between 30 % and 10 % w/w can also replace hydrogen peroxide in organic matter removal.
+Considering the shorter reaction time required for this preparation, it can be more convenient when the presence of organic matter is prevalent.

-It must also be stressed out that each step of the pre-treatment procedure causes the loss of a part of the material.
-This is a critical issue, as only small samples are usually available from artefacts in the cultural heritage domain, and particularly if authentication of a precious object is the goal of the whole procedure.
-To limit these losses, a vacuum system coupled with a 1 µm pore size paper filter is used to completely retrieve and rinse the powder in one single step.
-The treated powder is then detached from the filter by a quick transfer in ultrasonic bath, directly immersing the filter in the next reagent or in acetone, if the treatment procedure is accomplished.
+It must also be stressed that each step of the pre-treatment procedure causes the loss of part of the material.
+This is a critical issue, as only small samples are usually available from artefacts in the cultural heritage domain, particularly if authentication of a precious object is the goal of the whole procedure.
+To limit these losses, a vacuum system coupled with a 1 µm pore-sized paper filter is used to completely retrieve and rinse the powder in one single step.
+The treated powder is then detached from the filter by a quick transfer in an ultrasonic bath, directly immersing the filter in the next reagent or in acetone if the treatment procedure is accomplished.

 After the chemical treatment, the powder is deposited on the analytical aluminium disks using the fine grain technique described in [26].